ngrok/ngrok-docs/docs/integrations/autodesk/webhooks.md

     ngrok http 3000 --verify-webhook autodesk_forge --verify-webhook-secret {your client secret}
     ```

-1. Access [Autodesk](https://Autodesk/) and create a new project.

-Verify that your local application receives the request and logs information to the terminal.
+1. Access the folder you assigned to your webhook, upload a text file, and confirm your localhost app receives a notification and logs both headers and body in the terminal.